 top of page

-Explorer Zach & Moko's Hideout - both by Elsie Locke
+Explorer Zach & Moko's Hideout

-In this post, I am reviewing two picture books written by Elsie Locke.
+In this post, I am reviewing two picture books by Elsie Locke.
 The first one is Explorer Zach.

 A few page examples...

-Excerpt from the back cover: "Four easy-to-read stories about New Zealand animals and birds by one of the country's best known children's writers.
+Excerpt from the back cover: "Four easy-to-read stories about New Zealand animals and birds by one of the country's best-known children's writers.
 Ugly Little Paua, Moko's Hideout, To Fly to Siberia, and Tricky Kelly."

 Moko's Hideout is a compilation of four short nature stories all written by Elsie Locke.
 It was published in 1976.
 One of the stories, To Fly to Siberia, was originally published in the School Journal.